Jack BARTLETT

 After news of Jack's death filtered through, Elsie Jane, with her 1 year old Jack Jnr, moved closer to family and lived in Busselton, WA before moving to Perth WA in 1929, where she worked as a waitress.
 By 1949 Elsie was living in Rockingham WA.
 She passed away in 1966.

-Their son that Jack never met, Jack Clifford Bartlett, followed in his father’s footsteps and enlisted in WW2 in 1941.
+Their son who Jack never met, Jack Clifford Bartlett, followed in his father’s footsteps and enlisted in WW2 in 1941.
 Jack’s brother James had survived WW1 and enlisted again, at 50 years old, to serve in WW2.

 Jack went on to serve in Bougainville (14 May 1945 - 21 February 1946).
 He was a Corporal attached to the Australian Electrical and Mechanical Engineers.
 He was discharged in August 1946.
 Jack's wife, Mavis Isobel (nee Arbuthnott), also enlisted and served in the Australian Army Medical Women's Service from 1942 to 1947 in New Guinea and Bougainville.
 James worked at the Marrinup POW camp in WA.